How to accept card payments from your vacation rental website

 - Launching the hardest flow first: if your policies or pricing are still evolving, keep the first version inquiry-first or bill-later.

-- Forgetting the payout owner: each calendar needs the right payout account attached, especially when multiple properties or owners are involved.
+- Forgetting the payout owner: each rental needs the right payout account attached, especially when multiple properties or owners are involved.

 - Focusing only on headline fees: payment success also depends on trust, clarity, guest messaging, and how quickly you respond after a request.